-Dr Catherine Hunter, NU Depts of Surgery (Division of Pediatric Surgery) and Pediatrics, Lurie Children's Division of Pediatric Surgery
+- Dr. Catherine Hunter, University of Oklahoma Dept of Surgery and Children's Hospital at OU Medicine's Division of Pediatric Surgery

-Lurie Children's - Divisions of Pediatric Orthopaedic Surgery, Pediatric Surgery and Pediatric Urology
+- Lurie Children's - Divisions of Pediatric Orthopaedic Surgery, Pediatric Surgery and Pediatric Urology

-NU - Depts of Surgery (Division of Pediatric Surgery) and Urology
+- NU - Depts of Surgery (Division of Pediatric Surgery) and Urology

 - Rogers Research Group (Prof. John Rogers, NU Depts of Materials Science and Engineering, Biomedical Engineering and Neurological Surgery, SQI, QSIB Director)

 - Stupp Lab (Prof. Samuel Stupp, NU Depts of Materials Science and Engineering, Chemistry, Medicine and Biomedical Engineering, SQI Director)

 - Dr. Yvonne Chan, University of Texas Southwestern Medical Center Dept of Urology and Children's Health's Division of Pediatric Urology